 It’s generally a good idea to periodically review your plan to make sure you’re not underestimating your expenses and overestimating your assets.
 Market fluctuations, legislative developments, and job changes can all impact your potential income over time while unexpected events, such as medical expenses, could drive up costs.
 Based on your review, you might decide to make changes to your asset allocation or your withdrawal amounts to better address any shortfall and to help improve the sustainability of your income.

 Estimating your income needs is an essential part of retirement planning.
 It can help you set your savings goal and develop an effective withdrawal strategy when the time comes.
-And remember, you don’t have to go it alone.
-TD Ameritrade Financial Consultants can work with you to monitor your progress and offer additional retirement planning tips.
+If you're looking for more in depth information on the guiding principles that underpin a retirement income plan, watch my webcast replay from our May 2018 Education Day.

 for thinkMoney ®

 Neither Morningstar Investment Management nor Morningstar, Inc. is affiliated with TD Ameritrade or their affiliates.
 Morningstar, the Morningstar logo, Morningstar.com, and the Morningstar Tools are either trademarks or service marks of Morningstar, Inc.